OatBran/7HSteamGuide/README.md

     - Consider [upgrading your PNG texture packs to DDS Format](https://github.com/OatBran/7HSteamGuide#PNG-To-DDS-Conversion) if using the catalog IRO's for better performance

-## Common Game Launch Problems
+### Common Game Launch Problems

 **A series of issues after installing / upgrading  7th Heaven with FFNx**

    - Covers _FAQ:_ **Help!
 I'm getting the `Value cannot be null.
 Parameter name: input` Error on launch**

 * This error means you have a corrupt/incorrect `7H_GameDriver.dll` Usually by doing [step 6 above incorrectly,](https://github.com/OatBran/7HSteamGuide#FF7-7thHeaven-Steam-Conversion) or a somehow faulty 7th Heaven Installation.
-Restart the process and try again
+Repeat step 6 correctly, or Restart the entire process and try again
    - Before you attempt to repair a broken installation, ensure a backup of your user data. \( if any relevant data exists \)

 1. Backup your `*.iro` mods by copying `C:\Games\FF7\mods\` to a new location; Ex. `C:\7h-mods-backup\`